aspose-pdf-cloud/aspose-pdf-cloud-android/README.md

 ```

 ## Unit Tests
-Aspose PDF SDK includes a suite of unit tests within the "test" subdirectory.
-These Unit Tests also serves as examples of how to use the Aspose PDF SDK.
+Aspose PDF Cloud SDK includes a suite of unit tests within the "test" subdirectory.
+These Unit Tests also serves as examples of how to use the Aspose PDF Cloud SDK.

 ## Licensing
-All Aspose.Pdf for Cloud SDKs are licensed under [MIT License](LICENSE).
+All Aspose.PDF Cloud SDKs are licensed under [MIT License](LICENSE).

 ## Resources
 + [**Website**](https://www.aspose.cloud)